-- At rack unit 20 (U20) and 22 (U22) in Recovery Appliance X8M-2. - At rack unit 21 (U21) and 23 (U23) in Recovery Appliance X8M-8.
+At rack unit 20 (U20) and 22 (U22) in Recovery Appliance X8M.

 The third switch, known as the spine switch, interconnects the leaf switches in a multi-rack configuration.
 The spine switch is located at rack unit 1 (U1).
 If any rack does not include a spine switch, then order the expansion switch kit.